Travel in Austria

 University Buildings

-The University of Vienna does not have a single campus and is spread over 60 locations throughout Vienna and also outside Vienna in the states of Lower Austria, Upper Austria, and Salzburg.
+The University of Vienna lacks a single campus and spans 60 locations across Vienna, as well as sites in the states of Lower Austria, Upper Austria, and Salzburg.
 Its main and historic building (which is worth seeing) is located on the Ringstrasse near the Schottentor underground station, the old City Hall, and the Votive Church.
 This is the building known to locals as “The University” (Die Uni).
 Most of the other important buildings of the university are located near the main building in the first and ninth districts of the city.

 A few other important buildings worth mentioning: the campus in the old hospital, located two stops on tram 43 or 44 from the main university building.
-This is a large campus with a spacious central courtyard and many different faculties (the Faculty of Jewish Studies is located there, for example).
+This is a large campus with a spacious central courtyard and many different faculties.
 Another place is the university’s Botanical Gardens, located in the third district, which can be visited freely, as well as the university’s observatory, located in the 18th district in the northern part of the city.

 Guided Tour of the Main University Building